from Marketing Memetics, by Michael Taylor

-According to Booker there were only 7 stories ever told.
+According to Chris Booker there are only 7 stories ever told.
 Overcoming the Monster (Jaws, Beowulf, King Kong), Voyage and Return (Alice in Wonderland, The Time Machine, The Wizard of Oz), Rags to Riches (Aladdin, Cinderella, Slumdog Millionaire), The Quest (Lord of the Rings, The Iliad, Raiders of the Lost Ark), Tragedy (Macbeth, Requiem for a Dream, Anna Karenina), Comedy (Dumb and Dumber, A Midsummer Night’s Dream, The Big Lebowski) and Rebirth (Groundhog Day, A Christmas Carol, Beauty and the Beast).
 Every successful myth, movie, novel and TV show can be placed in one of these categories.

 Name | Link | Type |